diezteb/graph-planner/README.txt

  - Applicaton requires that Maven /bin directory is in system path environmental variable (if typing "mvn" in console triggers maven then it is ok)

 Building:
- - to build application you need to got into main application directory and type: mvn clean install
+ - to build application you need to get into main application directory and type: mvn clean install
  Maven should collect all dependencies and build application